How to persist widget state across renders and re-mounts.

 (Multiple related values, computed state, async actions)

 Persistent state that survives re-renders and display mode changes.
-Unlike React’s useState, this state is stored by ChatGPT and restored when your widget remounts.
+Unlike React’s useState, this state is stored by the host and restored when your widget remounts.

 import { useWidgetState } from "skybridge/web";